-• A preliminary charter was signed in February 2017 in Utqiagvik (Barrow).
-"The goal is to coordinate and, at times, combine Arctic operations, share expertise and, if needed, stage joint responses with personnel trained and equipped for Arctic conditions."326
+A preliminary charter was signed in February 2017 in Utqiagvik (Barrow).
+"The goal is to coordinate and, at times, combine Arctic operations, share expertise and, if needed, stage joint responses with personnel trained and equipped for Arctic conditions."
+379

-Arctic Executive Steering Committee327
+Arctic Executive Steering Committee 380

-- In 2015, Obama issued an executive order aimed at coordinating federal action on the Arctic, called the Arctic Executive Steering Committee (AESC). - "The AESC convenes at the Deputy Secretary level to guide the development of department and agency plans to assure that Federal activity is well-coordinated and better communicated to partners such as the State of Alaska, Alaska Native communities, the U.S. Congress, the business community, international partners, and other stakeholders."328
+- In 2015, Obama issued an executive order aimed at coordinating federal action on the Arctic, called the Arctic Executive Steering Committee (AESC). - "The AESC convenes at the Deputy Secretary level to guide the development of department and agency plans to assure that Federal activity is well-coordinated and better communicated to partners such as the State of Alaska, Alaska Native communities, the U.S. Congress, the business community, international partners, and other stakeholders."381 - As of May 2017, the AESC remains operation under the Trump administration.382